 Kennesaw State University’s Office of Scholarships and Financial Aid is committed to building student awareness of financial responsibility by providing resources to educate students about wise money management and borrowing.
-Attending college is an expensive, but an invaluable investment in your future.
+Attending college is an expensive and invaluable investment in your future.
 Protect your investment by spending, borrowing, and saving WISELY!

 Managing your money can be challenging, especially as a college student.
 The Office of Scholarships and Financial Aid staff is equipped and available to help you be smarter with your money and build a better future.

 How you manage your money during your college years will have a major impact on your life after college.
 To graduate with as little debt as possible, you need to plan now, create a personal budget, and stick to it.
 No matter what system of budgeting you choose, you must stick to it and resist splurges and impulse-buying.
 If you do slip up, get right back to your plan.
 Adopt the “pay yourself first” attitude towards saving in order to build an emergency fund and to plan future purchases.
 Remember, budgeting isn’t about restricting yourself, but about financially empowering yourself!
-When you create a budget, you can be confident when you have to pay for food, rent and other essentials, you’ve got it covered.
+A budget creates confidence.
+When it comes to paying for essentials like food and rent, you know you’ve got it covered!

 If you’ve taken out student loans, remember that the loan money is for your education.
 Never borrow more than you need!
 A general rule of borrowing is that your total loan debt when you leave school should be less than what you might earn as your starting annual salary after you graduate.
 Ideally, your monthly loan payment should be no more than 10% of your monthly paycheck.